open-telemetry/opentelemetry-specification/specification/metrics/datamodel.md

   instruments are primarily useful for monitoring a rate value, whereas non-monotonic instruments are primarily useful for monitoring a total value.

-In this model, the primary data are (instrument, number) points, originally observed in real time or on demand (for the synchronous and asynchronous cases, respectively).
-The instruments and model use-cases will be described in greater detail as we link this model with the other two.
+In the Event model, the primary data are (instrument, number) points, originally observed in real time or on demand (for the synchronous and asynchronous cases, respectively).
+The instruments and model use-cases will be described in greater detail as we link the event model with the other two.

 ### Timeseries Model